D-Bald/fiber-backend/README.md

 ### Create users and manage roles
 The admin user *adminUser* is preset with the password `ADMIN_PASSWORD` from the [.env](https://github.com/D-Bald/fiber-backend/blob/master/.env.sample) file.
 Anybody can create a new user.
 The role is automatically set to *user*.
 A user can edit the own data i.e. *username*, *email*, *password*, *names*.
 Every user with role *admin* can edit any other user and particularly can edit the field *role* of any user.
+Roles must be updated as array containing all roles as single strings.

 ## Database setup